AlenaGM/marvel-characters/README.md

 Project built while learning JSON-format that includes:

 1. JSON, containing data on Marvel characters;
-2. Gallery with pictures, main features and detail description of 10 Marvel heros (text comes from this [article]);
+2. Gallery with pictures, main features and detail description of 10 Marvel heros (text taken from this [article]);

-User has a possibility to give a personal 1 to 10 star rating to any character (rating values are stored in Local Storage)
+User can give a personal 1 to 10 star rating to any character (rating values are stored in Local Storage)

 ## Result